bdew-minecraft/gendustry/api-changelog.md

  * Added **registries.IMutatronOverrides** and **EnumMutationSetting** - allows overriding what mutations are available

 Older changes were not recorded, you can see the commits [here](https://github.com/bdew/gendustry/commits/mc1710/src/net/bdew/gendustry/api).

+### 2.1.0
+ * Added blocks.IForestryMultiErrorSource - access to multiple forestry error states (used in industrial apiary)